Country ham and red-eyed gravy

 I was hooked on country ham long before medical science discovered cholesterol to be an enemy of the human circulatory system.

-My former neighbor for more than 35 years, Jerald Shivers, used to drive a delivery route for the Colonial Baking Company.
-Jerald insisted there were only two kinds of bread, and both began with a c … Colonial Bread and cornbread.
+My former neighbor for over 35 years, Jerald Shivers, used to drive a delivery route for the Colonial Baking Company.
+Jerald insisted there were only two kinds of bread and both began with a “C” — Colonial Bread and corn bread.

 When I was a boy, our family celebrated Christmas each year with my Granny Lena’s family, the Bradfords, on the Sunday after Christmas in New Middleton.
 The event took place at the home of my great-uncle, Carson “Stumpy” Bradford.

 The Christmas dinner table always showcased three kinds of ham.
-One was a big, sugar-cured ham, which was tender, pink and sweet.
+One was a big sugar-cured ham, tender, pink and sweet.
 Then, there was a big platter of fried country ham.
 The third ham was an old country ham that had been boiled.
 It was prepared to perfection.
-It had a deep, rich, wine-red color to it.
-And the fat was creamy yellow in color … and salty … who wee.
+It had a deep, rich wine-red color to it.
+And the fat was creamy yellow in color.
+And salty!?!
+Who wee!
 If you ate much of that ham, your tongue would be raw.
 And you would have to spend the rest of the day around the watering hole trying to quench your thirst.

-When I was growing up, my mother would often mention “moderation in all things.”
+When I was growing up, my mother would often say, “Moderation in all things.”
 In my humble opinion, a center slice of real country ham twice a year is not going to hurt anybody.

 And it won’t hurt you either.
-It makes you hunger just thinking about it, doesn’t it?
-If you, by chance, aren’t living out in the country, it will take you back there.
+Makes you hunger just thinking about it, doesn’t it?
+If you, by chance, aren’t living out in the “country,” it will take you back there.

 (0) comments